Dominic Perri: Montreal city councillor

 Following the departure of Gerald Tremblay as mayor of Montreal, Perri did not support Michael Applebaum as interim mayor principally because he saw him as a centralizer, someone who does not best represent the interests of Saint Leonard borough.
 On May 8, 2013, Perri resigned from Union Montreal to sit as an independent Montreal city councillor.
 He continues promoting the extension of the metro blue line towards Saint Leonard.
 In addition, Perri urges new mayor and favors bilingual status for Montreal.
 He joined Équipe Denis Coderre in August 2013.

+Borough Mayor

+When long-time borough mayor Michel Bissonnet chose not to seek a sixth term, Perri emerged as the obvious successor, having served for many years as a city councillor and been involved in Saint-Léonard politics since the 1980s.
+Despite his long-standing presence, he faced an unusually competitive race against incumbent borough councillor Suzanne De Larochellière and her new party, Équipe St-Léonard.
+In the end, Perri won by a narrow margin of just 3.6%: the closest mayoral election in Saint-Léonard since the borough was merged into the city of Montreal in 2002.

 Federal politics

 Perri campaigned with Liberal Party candidate Nicola Di Iorio in 2015 federal election.

 He did the same with Conservative candidate Ilario Maiolo in 2019 despite his colleague Patricia Lattanzio running for the Liberal Party.